 The agile workspace is a simple solution to a noisy, uninspiring, or distracting, workplace.
-It provides options as far as where in the office you choose to work, and gives you the chance to have that group meeting without distracting your neighbor.
+It provides options as far as where in the office you choose to work, and gives you the chance to have group meetings without distracting your neighbor.

 Agile workspace principles

 An agile workspace is a specific layout that supports the needs of individuals, teams, groups, and beyond.
-The idea is to provide an open environment as a central space, and offer smaller, more private rooms for more individualized working.
+The idea is to provide an open environment as a central workspace, and offer smaller, more private rooms for more individualized tasks.

 Portable-office style phone booths offer individual space, while larger separated spaces offer the perfect place for groups or teams to meet.
-The open space in an agile office layout offers a common area for everyone to feel like a company working together.
+The open space in an agile office layout offers a common area for everyone to feel like they're working in harmony.

 Agile workspace benefits